EchoBox-Interactive-LLC/bnb-templater/README.md

    flask run

-6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+6. To run the React App in development, checkout the README inside of the `react-app` directory.

 ***
 *IMPORTANT!*
    psycopg2-binary MUST remain a dev dependency because you can't install it on alpine-linux.
-   There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.
+   There is a layer in the Dockerfile that will install psycopg2 (not binary) for you.
 ***

 ### Dev Containers (For M1 Users)